mixx99/Tibonacci/README.md

 But the results are not accurate enough because its running on my local machine.

 To get more accurate result and to see all the size of performance we can use [C++ Quick Bench](https://quick-bench.com/) a standardized benchmarking platform.
-Our tests reveal interesting scaling characteristics:

-And we will get more accurate results:
+Our tests reveal interesting scaling characteristics and we will get more accurate results:

 ![quickbench image](assets/quick_bench.png)
 [Link to this result](https://quick-bench.com/q/jEQSnz-rYozZ7mioEtzok_5J310)